jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Today
+- multiplayer bug: when a player joins after another player has already died, on client 2 the other player's sprite is in idle instead of dead
 ## Tasks
 - Many force moves (push and pull) for many targets often fails.
 Some of them will never get added because they will deadlock
 - Brad feedback 2022-08-04